exexexll/Bumpin.io/CONTENT-POLICY-AND-CONSENT.md

 ## PURPOSE

-This Content Policy and Consent Agreement governs the creation, upload, display, and use of all content on Napalm Sky, with special emphasis on video and webcam content.
+This Content Policy and Consent Agreement governs the creation, upload, display, and use of all content on BUMPIn, with special emphasis on video and webcam content.
 This document ensures you understand and consent to how your content will be used and what content is acceptable.

 **BY UPLOADING CONTENT OR USING VIDEO FEATURES, YOU AGREE TO THE TERMS IN THIS DOCUMENT.**